THE NEW DOERS (KARAKAS) OF THE 10TH HOUSE OF PROFESSION

 - A rag to riches story, where the Purva Punya comes to play.

-After getting all planets (Shadowy or otherwise) as the karaka of the house, there has to be a specific rule to use them viz a viz the 10th house.
+After getting all planets (Shadowy or otherwise) as the karaka of the house, there has to be a specific rule to use them viz a viz the 10th house of profession.
 My experience shows that the positioning of these Karaka in Dusthana to the 10th house is more dangerous to its significations than when they are in an enemy or debilitated house.

 Out of the three Dusthana, the 6th or the third from the ascendant is an Upachaya house for the 10th house, so the placement of the Karaka here is not that bad, but it can have its demerits.